 The club site is a (Flash) site so you do need to have Adobe Flash installed on your browser, just click the link as you see it for viewing the cool Mopars on this site.
 (Photos posted Click Logo below)

 The club Annual Poker Run with Timbers Bar and Grill won't be with that business this year.
-I am currently working on meetings for October and November and December.
-Be sure to check back here for details.
+Sorry!

 Club website photos are in Adobe Flash be sure your Browser has Adobe Flash to view the cool Mopars on our site.
 Link on photo pages if needed.

 Mopar of the month is a 1971 Plymouth 'cuda.
-Will the owner of the 'cuda is a new member and when he contacted me I was surprised by the Famous last name.
+Will the owner of the 'cuda is a new member and when he contacted me I was surprised by his famous last name.
 Please read Will's story under the FEATURE VEHICLE.
-I have every member write an article on what they and how they came to love a Mopar.
-You will enjoy the story.
-Click on the 'cuda on to view more images too.
-I am currently going through some issues with my editing program so please be patient with how the images are displayed.
-I will surely be surprised what the format looks like.
+I have every member write an article on how they came to love a Mopar.
+You will enjoy his story.
+Click on the 'cuda to view more images too.
+I was told the 'cuda can pull the wheels up about 10" off the ground too.
+A cool Street Machine for sure!

 I formed this club in July 2002 with the idea I just wanted a few more cool Mopars to park my 1969 GTX beside.
 Over the years this club has grown to be known in many states, and also other parts of the world.
 I have very simple rules in our club with no dues.
 If you think you want to be a part of us simply contact me.
 I will be more than happy to send you the club rules to become a part of this "Private Club".
 Thank you, and enjoy our Mopars!
 We do!
 I am Smilin' Ed the President.